 3.2.8.3.
-Onset, Offset, and Inset
+Onset and Offset tags

 The Onset and Offset tags are used to represent the temporal extent of events that have non-zero duration.
 Each of these tags must appear in a top level tag group with a Def or Def-expand-group anchor.